 Employee and customer satisfaction are important priorities for the Bytes Group.
-In 2020, Bytes Software Services was ranked 21st in the Sunday Times' list of the best 100 Mid Companies to work for, and the Bytes Group's employee attrition rates, particularly amongst its most experienced sales staff have historically been very low.
-The Bytes Group regularly performs well and achieves high scores in customer satisfaction surveys, and high levels of customer satisfaction are further evidenced by the fact that, in FY19 and FY20, 93 per cent. and 92 per cent., respectively, of the Bytes Group's gross profit was attributable to business with existing customers (defined as customers that the Bytes Group has previously transacted with).
+In 2020, Bytes Software Services was ranked 21st in the Sunday Times' list of the best 100 Mid Companies to work for, and as at 12 October 2020, the Bytes Group had a Glassdoor rating of 3.9 out of 5 stars.
+The Bytes Group's employee attrition rates, particularly amongst its most experienced sales staff have historically been very low.
+The Bytes Group regularly performs well and achieves high scores in customer satisfaction surveys, and high levels of customer satisfaction are further evidenced by the fact that, in FY19 and FY20, 93 per cent. and 92 per cent., respectively of the Bytes Group's gross profit was attributable to business with existing customers defined as customers that the Bytes Group has previously transacted with).

-The Bytes Group has a long track record of growth and between FY10 and FY20, gross profit has increased by a CAGR of 20 per cent.32 This growth has been largely organic, with further contribution from the two strategic acquisitions of Security Partnerships and Phoenix.
+The Bytes Group has a long track record of growth and between FY10 and FY20, gross profit has increased by a CAGR of 20 per cent.
+This growth has been largely organic, with further contribution from the two strategic acquisitions of Security Partnerships and Phoenix.
 The Bytes Group generated gross invoiced income of £505.4 million in the six months ended 31 August 2020 (six months ended 31 August 2019: £370.3 million) and £722.2 million in FY20 (FY19: £549.4 million).
 It had gross profit of £46.4 million in the six months ended 31 August 2020 (six months ended 31 August 2019: £39.9 million) and £79.2 million in FY20 (FY19: £63.6 million); and adjusted operating profit of £20.5 million in the six months ended 31 August 2020 (six months ended 31 August 2019: £16.7 million) and £31.7 million in FY20 (FY19: £20.6 million).

-32 FY10 to FY17 gross profit figures are derived from unaudited IFRS financial information, routinely prepared as part of the financial reporting procedures of
+FY10 to FY17 gross profit figures are derived from unaudited IFRS financial information, routinely prepared as part of the financial reporting procedures of